-In 2020, monthly surveys were conducted

-starting at the end of June and extending through the end of August.
-Surveys in April and May were suspended due to COVID-19.
-These surveys identified 65 bird species, compared to the 73 species identified in 2019 and 67 species in 2018.
-A total of 134 bird species have been identified in surveys in the past 21 years; 59 of these species were present in each of the past 21 years.
+In 2021, monthly surveys were conducted starting at the end of April and extending through the end of August.
+These surveys identified 67 bird species, compared to the 65 species identified in 2020 and 73 species in 2019.
+A total of 135 bird species have been identified in surveys in the past 22 years; 59 of these species were present in each of the past 22 years.
 Variations in the number and species identified during each survey may reflect the time of observation, variations in weather patterns between years, and possible changes in the environment.